This section of the website describes how we approach complaints involving disputes about mortgage underfunding

 - If the consumer fell into arrears by failing to pay all of the incorrect lower repayments - and so showed that they would not (or could not) have made the correct higher payments anyway - compensation is likely to be reduced accordingly.
 Where the consumer was in arrears we will look into the circumstances of the arrears - whether they were for the whole or part of the relevant time and whether they were increasing, remained the same or were decreasing.
 We will also decide whether the arrears can be attributed to any error by the lender in the administration of the account - from the term extension or otherwise.
 See below for more information.

-We may tell a business to pay for distress and inconvenience caused to the consumer.
+We may tell a business to pay for trouble and upset caused to the consumer.
 For more information on our approach, see our technical note on distress, inconvenience or other non-financial loss.

 where the consumer fell into arrears